eisental/RedstoneChips/circuitdocs/Multiplier.md

 #### I/O setup
-* Number of output pins sets the word length of each bit set.
+* Can have any number of outputs.
+The number of output pins determines the number of bits in each input bit set.
-* Number of input pins can be any multiple of the word length.
+* The number of input pins can be any multiple of the number of outputs.

 #### Sign text
 1. `   multiplier   `